jfzhang95/pytorch-deeplab-xception/README.md

 # pytorch-deeplab-xception

 ## Introduction
 This is a Pytorch implementation of [DeepLab-Xception](https://arxiv.org/pdf/1802.02611), It's based on a Modified Aligned Xception backbone.
+We train DeepLab V3+ from scratch, using Pascal Voc 2012 dataset.

 ## Status
 In progress